wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started/download-install-and-start-si.md

         `use production;`<br/>
         `CREATE TABLE SweetProductionTable (name VARCHAR(20),amount double(10,2));`<br/>

+## Download Kafka and create topics

+This scenario involves publishing some filtered production data to a Kafka topic named `eclair_production`.

+1. Download the Kafka broker from [the Apache site](https://www.apache.org/dyn/closer.cgi?path=/kafka/2.3.0/kafka_2.12-2.3.0.tgz) and extract it.
+   This directory is referred to as `<KAFKA_HOME>` from here on.

+2. Start Kafka as follows:

+    1. First, start a zoo keeper node.
+To do this, navigate to the `<KAFKA_HOME>` directory and issue the following command.

+        `sh bin/zookeeper-server-start.sh config/zookeeper.properties`

+    2. Next, start a Kafka server node.
+To do this, issue the following command from the same directory.

+        `sh bin/kafka-server-start.sh config/server.properties`

+    3. To create a Kafka topic named `eclair_production`, issue the following command from the same directory.

+        `bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic total_production`

 ## What's Next?

 Once you have successfully downloaded the WSO2 Streaming Integrator, you can proceed to [Step 2: Create a Siddhi Application](create-the-siddhi-application.md).